ChalmersGU-AI-course/shrdlite-course-project/AStar/README.md

   python3 test.py
 ```

-Will give the option of 3 testcases, and a choice of using trivial heuristic or Manhattan distance.
+Will give the option of 3 test cases, and a choice of using trivial heuristic or Manhattan distance.

 ### Testcases
 1. Simple case with minimum walls and all edges costs 1.